LoopKit/looptips/docs/data/tidepool.md

 </p>

 ### What Loop data will you see in the Tidepool Mobile app?
+!!!info ""
     The Tidepool Mobile app is not a live-viewing app of looping data.
 For people coming from Nightscout, this may be a bit confusing but realize the intended purpose of the Tidepool Mobile app isn’t live-viewing.
 It is the place that you can (1) upload/sync HealthKit data, (2) easily add/edit/delete notes to the data set, and (3) search for notes and view Loop data surrounding that note.

 **In fact, you will basically see NO data in the Tidepool Mobile app unless you have Tidepool data uploaded <u>and</u> notes are added.** Once you add a note, you are basically placing a bookmark on the data set.
 You will be able to click on the note and see 7 hours of old data before the note, and then the note will continue to collect 7 hours of data to display after the note.
 So, technically, you’ll be able to refresh the app’s view to see current data for approximately 7 hours after a note is placed.